Soil is our life support system, anchoring roots, storing water, and providing nutrients for life on Earth.

 Soil names

-You can use this tool from Landcare Research to correlate soil names between the NZSC, soil series and S-map.
-The diagram gives an example of a soil and how it is named at different levels across different systems used in Aotearoa New Zealand.
+The diagram below gives an example of a soil and how it is named at a range of levels across the different old and new soil naming systems used in Aotearoa New Zealand.

 Diagram demonstrating how the different active and outdated soil naming systems are structured and correspond to each other